nusdbsystem/HAKES-Search/README.md

 HAKES: Scalable Vector Database for Embedding Search Service

-This code repository is a cleaned version prepared for VLDB2025 submission
+This code repository is a cleaned version prepared for VLDB2025 submission.

+## Extended version

+The folder [./extended-version](./extended-version/) contains the extended version of the submission with additional discussion and experimental results.

 ## Code structure